Some apps used Twitter and Facebook logins to steal personal information

 Twitter ends the note by saying it plans to contact anyone who has been affected by the issue.
 "There is nothing for you to do at this time, but if you think you may have downloaded a malicious application from a third-party app store, we recommend you delete it immediately," the company says.

 As for Facebook, a spokesperson for the company told Engadget that it has taken away login access from any apps that took advantage of the vulnerability, and issued cease and desist letters to oneAudience and Mobiburn (another SDK that offers similar functionality to oneAudience).
 The company went on to say that apps that used oneAudience and Mobiburn could have shared information like name, email, and gender with the companies that created the SDKs.
-Facebook plans to notify 9.5 million people of the data breach.
+Facebook plans to notify 9.5 million people.

-While this doesn't seem to be as large as last year's Cambridge Analytica data abuse, the vulnerability could be yet another factor that erodes faith people have in the two companies' abilities to keep their personal information safe.
+While this doesn't seem to be as large as last year's Cambridge Analytica data abuse, the vulnerability could be yet another factor that erodes faith people have in Facebook's ability to keep their personal information secure.
+More than that, though, it's a reminder not to blindly use Facebook or Twitter logins for third-party apps and services unless you know exactly what they're doing with that information.